 What is a Probability Forecast?

-What is a Probability Forecast: Probability Forecast Bins
+What is a Probability Forecast?
+Probability Forecast Bins

 Fig. 1: Segmentation of an observed temperature probability distribution into three equal bins, or terciles.
-Each bin represents a 33.33 percent likelihood
+Each bin represents a 33.33 percent likelihood.

 Probability forecast point probs